2blane/OctoPrint-Webhooks/README.md

     https://github.com/2blane/OctoPrint-Webhooks/archive/master.zip

 Once you've installed the plugin, go to the settings page for this plugin.
 The page is called "Webhooks".
-Change the following:
+Select which events you want to trigger a webhook, then change the following:

 #### URL
 The url that will be called when events occur such as https://www.myapi.com/v1/method
+#### HTTP METHOD
+The type of HTTP request to make.
+Usually this is POST.
+#### CONTENT TYPE
+This determines how the data is encoded before it is sent to your server.
+Usually, JSON will work, but on some older systems x-www-form-urlencoded might be needed.

+NOTE: The proper header will be set for 'Content-Type' if you don't supply one that allows the data to be sent properly.
+For instance, if you set this setting to JSON, 'application/json' must appear somewhere your 'Content-Type' header, and if not it will get replaced.
+So, you could set it to 'application/json charset=utf8;' if you wanted to, but not 'application/yoyo' as that would fail.
 #### API SECRET
 A secret that will be passed along in the API request that can be used to verify the webhook is coming from your OctoPrint Server.
 Set this to some random string and check in your API that the random string matches.
 #### DEVICE IDENTIFIER
 A name or id that you can provide to your printer to distinguish printers from each other.

 ## Webhook Request
-By default, the webhook will be called as a POST request with the following data:
+By default, the webhook will be called with the following data:
 ```
 {
   "deviceIdentifier": "the DEVICE IDENTIFIER in settings",